Chaitanya-cpc/bouncing-simulation/README.md

 - Customize colors using the color pickers or by entering hex codes
 - Adjust ball speed with the slider
 - Change text by typing in the input fields
+- Click the icon in the top-left corner to view the event logger
+- Monitor system resources with the stats panel at the top of the screen
 - All changes are applied in real-time
 - Settings are automatically saved to localStorage
+- Use browser zoom (Cmd/Ctrl + +/-) without resetting the animation

 ## Deployment